martinthomson/i-d-template/README.md

 [Make a new repository](https://github.com/new).
 This guide will use the name name `unicorn-protocol` here.

+When prompted, select the option to initialize the repository with a README.

 Clone that repository:
 ```sh
 $ git clone https://github.com/unicorn-wg/unicorn-protocol.git